What Makes SRV's Tone

 - Output

-That's it.
 Five blocks.
-SRV's tone was not complicated from a gear perspective — it was all in the hands and the amp.
+SRV's tone was not complicated from a gear perspective.
+The complication was in the hands.

 The Secret Sauce: Making It Feel Right

-Here's where most SRV Helix patches fail.
-They nail the frequency response — the EQ sounds about right — but they miss the feel.
+Here is where most SRV Helix patches fail.
+They nail the frequency response (the EQ sounds about right) but they miss the feel.
 SRV's tone had a bounce, a sag, a push-pull dynamic that made single notes bloom and chords bark.
+The kind of overdrive where the note starts hard, softens for a moment, then swells back as the power amp catches up, like the speaker is breathing with you.

 Tip 1: Crank the Master Volume

 The biggest mistake is running the amp model's master volume too low.
 On a real amp, cranking the master pushes the power tubes into saturation, adding compression, sag, and harmonic richness.
 The Helix models this, but only if you actually turn the master up.
-Set it to 8 or higher.
+Set it past 3 o'clock.

 Tip 2: Use Your Guitar's Volume Knob

-SRV cleaned up by rolling back his volume knob, not by switching channels or turning off pedals.
-Practice rolling your guitar's volume from 10 (full dirty) to 7 (slight crunch) to 5 (chimey clean).
+SRV cleaned up by rolling back his volume knob.
+Not by switching channels or turning off pedals.
+Practice rolling your guitar's volume from 10 (full dirty) to 7 for slight crunch, to 5 for chimey clean.
 The Scream 808 into the amp model responds to this just like real gear.
+The volume knob is the most underused control on the guitar.

 Tip 3: Pick Hard, Then Harder

 SRV attacked the strings.
 His tone was built on a strong, confident pick attack with heavy strings.
-If you're picking gently, even a perfect preset will sound weak and lifeless.
+If you are picking gently, even a perfect preset will sound weak and lifeless.
 Dig in.
 Use the thick part of the pick.
 Hit the strings like you mean it.

 Tip 4: Neck Pickup, Tone Rolled Slightly Back

-SRV lived on the neck pickup with the tone knob rolled back slightly — maybe to 7 or 8.
+SRV lived on the neck pickup with the tone knob rolled back slightly, around 2 o'clock on the guitar's tone pot.
 This takes the ice-pick edge off the Stratocaster's brightness and warms the tone up.
 On a Helix, you can approximate this with the amp's treble and presence settings, but actually rolling your guitar's tone knob back is more authentic.

 Tip 5: Don't Overdo the Gain